tkjyeung/DSI-projects/classes/week-04/1.2-lesson/readme.md

 - Review pre-work, projects, or exit ticket, if applicable
 - Review current lesson objectives

-> **Check:** Ask students to define, explain, or recall any **general** prior concepts or tools.

 <a name="introduction"></a>
 ## Introduction: Web Scraping!
 (5 mins)

 Web scraping is a technique of extracting information from websites.
 You can use web scraping to focus on transforming *unstructured data* from the web into *structured data* that can be stored and analyzed.
 Web pages contain a wealth of information (in text form), designed mostly for human consumption.

-> Instructor Note: Take a pulse check on your student's background knowledge.
-If needed, take 5 minutes to review basic DOM principles.
-If more practice is needed, note range and plan for a quick morning exercise review session.
-Example materials are available from our FT and PT programming courses.

 <a name="demo1"></a>
 ## Demo: BeautifulSoup (10 mins)